 An Island Built to Slow You Down

 That context matters when reading the architecture.
 Hoshino Resorts did not import a generic luxury resort template.
 The buildings at HOSHINOYA Taketomi Island draw directly from Ryukyuan vernacular traditions: low-slung structures with terracotta-tiled roofs, surrounded by the same coral-limestone walls that define the village beyond the property boundary.
 The design decision to blend into rather than contrast against the island's built environment is what separates this property from the larger, more convention-resort-oriented options available to Okinawa visitors at, for example, Fusaki Beach Resort Hotel & Villas on Ishigaki or Miyakojima Tokyu Hotel & Resorts.
-This is a property that asks you to understand its island before you can fully understand its rooms.
+This property asks you to understand its island before you can fully understand its rooms.

 The Architecture as Argument